sudo-dakix/pyloan/docs/README.rst

 ========
 Features
 ========
-PyLoan can perform simple mortgage/loan calculations:
+PyLoan can perform mortgage/loan calculations:

+* Calculate payment amount to fully amortize a loan over its term.
 * Amortize a loan based on the specified payment schedule.
 * Consider ad-hoc or periodic special principal repayments during loan amortization schedule (under development).
 * Calculate interest payments using either 30/360 methods or actual methods.